 1. Designated Routes for Vehicle Lengths and Weights.
-All designated state-approved routes for vehicle combinations to operate at lengths and weights above one hundred five thousand five hundred (105,500) pounds will be identified on the "Designated Extra Length Excess Weight up to 129,000 Pound Map" which is available online and Ports of Entry a.
+All designated state-approved routes for vehicle combinations to operate at lengths and weights above one hundred five thousand five hundred (105,500) pounds will be identified on the "Designated Extra Length Excess Weight up to 129,000 Pound Map" which is available online and Ports of Entry twenty-nine thousand (129,000) pounds and maintained under the purview of the department may be requested to be added.
+The request process is as follows:

+2. Requests To Add Routes.
+Routes not currently designated to operate at up to one hundred a.
 Requestor will complete the request form (ITD 4886) and submit the completed from to the Idaho Transportation Department Office of the Chief Engineer.
 The requestor will forward the form to the adjacent local jurisdictions.